ENGINEERING BLOG

 Responsibility decomposition-point control for enterprise AI agents

 When an AI agent modifies production code, calls external APIs, or alters contracts, responsibility boundaries must remain explicit.
 This paper formalizes fail-closed gates as a core architectural primitive for responsibility decomposition in multi-agent systems.
-We derive gate configurations via constrained optimization and report that a 30/70 human-agent ratio preserved 97.1% responsibility coverage while reducing decision latency by 58%.
+We derive gate configurations via constrained optimization and use internal simulations to illustrate how a 30/70 human-agent ratio can preserve responsibility coverage while reducing decision latency versus full human review.

 Why average-score gates structurally fail and how MAX-based scoring achieves zero false-acceptance under defined conditions